 Wheat: Everyday, we have gluten-free cereal, bread and pasta, many salad dressings and sauces made without gluten, all gluten-free deli meats and a dessert option made without gluten.
 We also use gluten-free vegetable, chicken and beef bases when cooking.

-Soy: In an effort to decrease the amount of items that contain soy, our chefs cook with a soy-free canola/olive oil chef blend.
+Soy: In an effort to decrease the number of items that contain soy, our chefs cook with a soy-free canola/olive oil chef blend.

-Egg: Students with an egg allergy are asked to refrain from eating baked goods and encouraged to check ingredient labels of all items they wish to eat.
+Egg: Students with an egg allergy are asked to refrain from eating baked goods and encouraged to check ingredient labels for all items they wish to eat.